DecoyOtter/Prism-Dashboard/README.md

 - Alternatively: Contact me directly (e.g., via your preferred profile, if linked here).

 Feedback, suggestions, and screenshots of your own setups are always welcome!

 ---

+## Development

+Built with AI assistance (Cursor AI)

+The cards were created collaboratively using AI-assisted development.
+All features have been tested and the code is actively maintained.

+---